- Data controller and how to contact us

-- Identity Data includes first name, last name.
+- Identity Data, including first name, last name.

-- Contact Dataincludes company, country of residence, email address and telephone numbers.
+- Contact Data, including company, country of residence, email address and telephone numbers.

-- Careers Data includes your job title, job application data (please see Group Privacy Notice for job applicants).
+- Careers Data, including your job title, job application data (please see Group Privacy Notice for job applicants).

-- Profile Data includes the product/service area(s) which interest you.
+- Profile Data, including the product/service area(s) which interest you.

 We may collect and process the following information about you: